-- b.
+b.
 Would the proposed project displace any existing recreational uses?
-If so, describe. - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:
+If so, describe.

+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any.
-13. Historic and cultural preservation [help]

-- a.
-Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers ?
-If so, specifically describe. - b.
+13. Historic and Cultural Preservation Find help answering historic and cultural preservation questions a.
+Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
+If so, specifically describe.

+According to Washington State Department of Archaeology and Historic Preservation's WISAARD application, there are no buildings, structures, or sites within or near the City's shoreline jurisdiction that are eligible for or listed in preservation registers.

+b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources. - c.
+Please list any professional studies conducted at the site to identify such resources.

+Given the traditional tribal presence in the area, and the use of shorelines for sustenance and spiritual practices, such resources could be present in the City's shoreline jurisdiction.

+c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. - d.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

+d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.

+The existing SMP includes measures to avoid, minimize or compensate for loss, changes to, and disturbance to historic and cultural resources.
+Key measures include the archaeological, historic, and cultural sites regulations (SMP section 5.2.1).

-14. Transportation [help]
+14. Transportation Find help with answering transportation questions a.

-- a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. - b.
+Show on site plans, if any.

+b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop? - c.
-How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate? - d.
-Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
+If not, what is the approximate distance to the nearest transit stop?

+c.
+Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).

-- e.
+d.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
-If so, generally describe. - f.
+If so, generally describe.

+No.

+e.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
-What data or transportation models were used to make these estimates? - g.
-Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
-If so, generally describe. - h.
-Proposed measures to reduce or control transportation impacts, if any:
+What data or transportation models were used to make these estimates?

+f.
+Will the proposal interfere with, affect, or be affected by the movement of agricultural and forest products on roads or streets in the area?
+If so, generally describe.

+g.
+Proposed measures to reduce or control transportation impacts, if any.

-15. Public Services [help]
+15. Public Services Find help answering public service questions a.

-- a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
-If so, generally describe. - b.
+If so, generally describe.

+b.
 Proposed measures to reduce or control direct impacts on public services, if any.

-16. Utilities [help]
+16. Utilities Find help answering utilities questions